percona/pmm/docs/using/platform/dbaas.md

 # DBaaS Dashboard

-!!! caution alert alert-warning "Caution"
+!!! alert alert-warning "Caution"
     DBaaS functionality is Alpha.
 The information on this page is subject to change and may be inaccurate.

-!!! note alert alert-info "Note"
+!!! alert alert-info "Note"
     You must run PMM Server with a DBaaS feature flag to activate the features described here.

 [TOC]